daireto/sqlactive/docs/api/inspection-mixin.md

 def id_str() -> str
 ```

-> Returns a string representation of the primary key.
+> Return a string representation of the primary key.

 > If the primary key is composite, returns a comma-separated list of
 > key-value pairs.